aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cellscolor/_index.md

 ```

-the color from a 32-bit ARGB value.
+Gets the color from a 32-bit ARGB value.

 **Returns:**
 int